 But as a doctor, I must tell myself that not everything in medicine has a clear explanation.
 I have been in the position many times in my career when I had to tell a patient, “I don’t know.”
 Some patients can accept this fact.
 Others are upset when doctors admit that there isn’t an adequate answer.

 As I get older and the visits to the doctor unfortunately become more frequent, I have to admit that it’s not fun being on the other side of the doctor-patient relationship.
-I believe that I was the type of doctor who understood patient anxiety, but unfortunately, now I am the patient, I hope that I can always find the doctors who will fully understand my particular fears or concerns.
+I believe that I was the type of doctor who understood patient anxiety, but unfortunately, now that I am the patient, I hope that I can always find the doctors who will fully understand my particular fears or concerns.
 I will try very hard to accept when my doctors say, “I don’t know.”